faaez/dashboard-docs/source/index.md

 Parameter | Description
 --------- | -----------
 id | The id of the company
-data_type | Data type being queried.
+data_type (optional)| Data type being queried.
 See below for available data types.
+If this parameter is not passed, all available data points will be returned by default

 ### Data types available